mschilli/go-ynabler/README.md

 to create a CSV format that YNAB's import function under the specific account will accept.

+## Merge credit card data with Amazon order data

+With `annotate`, there's an experimental utility to use a .csv file containing Amazon orders (can be downloaded on Amazon under "Your Data") and a .csv file, already converted to YNAB format.
+Out comes a YNAB compatible file with the "mem" fields set to item names from the order file.
+The match occurs by price, so it might not be correct in all cases.

+   ynabler-annotate --orders=amzn-orders.csv ynabler.csv

 ## Installation

 This Github repo contains the underlying code, if you want to develop with it: